-Telephone interview with Dr. David J. Gross after the announcement of the 2004 Nobel Prize in Physics, October 5, 2004.
+Transcript of the telephone interview with Dr. David J. Gross after the announcement of the 2004 Nobel Prize in Physics, 5 October 2004.
 Interviewer was Joanna Rose, science writer.

 – Is this David Gross?

 – Hello.
 This is Joanna Rose from Stockholm.
 My congratulations to the prize.

 – I'm calling from Nobelprize.org, which is the official website of The Nobel Foundation.
 So, we thought that we can put this interview on the web, if it's O.K. for you?